 Well, you know what – it’s Burl!
 This time I’m reviewing a movie called Dead Space, which, if you can believe it, is a remake of another movie I’ve already reviewed, Forbidden World, made only nine years previously!
 I can just hear the question uppermost in your minds: “Ha ha, Burl, how could they possibly improve on Forbidden World?”

 Well, turns out they can’t!
 You probably remember the plot: a space troubleshooter gets a distress call from a distant space lab, and drops in to offer whatever space help he can!
 It turns out the scientists have created a life form which is intended to cure some kind of space disease, but it pops out of its incubator, kills a crew member and proceeds to stalk the base, getting larger and larger and munching on people whenever it can!

-But mostly it’s a dull and boring cruickshank of a motion picture about people wandering up and down space hallways, occasionally shooting their guns at a rubber crab!
+But mostly it’s a dull and boring cruickshank about people wandering up and down space hallways, occasionally shooting their guns at a rubber crab!
 I have to say that the title is well earned!
 Tinpan’s okay, but I in the end I give this rather misbegotten picture one single blue Spandex workout suit!